tayloraswift/jpeg/examples/README.md

 >
 > (photo by Walt Disney Television)

-To mock up a file being transferred over a network, we are going to modify the blob type from the [last tutorial](#using-in-memory-images) by adding an integer field `.available` representing the amount of the file we “have” at a given moment.
+To mock up a file being transferred over a network, we are going to modify the blob type from the [last tutorial](#using-in-memory-images) by adding an integer field `available` representing the amount of the file we “have” at a given moment.

 ```swift
 import JPEG